 Can I use my Schengen valid visa to enter and stay in a French overseas department or territory?

-A France Schengen Visa does not authorize you to enter and stay in any of the French overseas departments or territories unless you possess a visa that specifically allows you to.
+A French visa does not authorize you to enter and stay in any of the French overseas departments or territories unless you possess a visa that specifically allows you to.

 Can I change my visa type or my residence status once in France?

-After you enter France, you cannot make any changes to your visa type or residence status - so you need to make sure you apply for the correct type of France Schengen Visa.
+After you enter France, you cannot make any changes to your visa type or residence status - so you need to make sure you apply for the correct type visa.

 As a French short-stay visa holder, can I extend my visa while in France?

-You can extend your France Schengen visa but only in exceptional circumstances.
+You can extend your visa but only in exceptional circumstances.